matter-labs/zksync/changelog/infrastructure.md

 ### Changed

+- (`fee-seller`): migrating to zksync V0.9.0.

 ### Added

 ### Fixed

-- (`fee-seller`): sends all Ethereum transactions with sequential nonce starting with the next available not finalized nonce.
+- (`fee-seller`): Sends all Ethereum transactions with sequential nonce starting with the next available not finalized nonce.
 Thereby resend stuck transactions after the next time you run the script.

 ## Release 2021-02-02